Can you throw a punch?

 But don’t focus on The Haymaker from the outset.
 Learning boxing takes time, and you will develop power in time.
 But, be patient.

-Focus on learning proper technique.
+Focus on learning proper techniques.
 Once you’ve got the basic movement down, gradually increase the speed and power.

 Four Basic Boxing Punches